CS2103AUG2016-W09-C3/main/src/test/data/ManualTesting/TestScript.md

 `done 1`

-> Does task at index
+> Task at index 1 marked as done, doneflag changed to done

 ### Already done

 `done 1`<br>
 `done 1`

-> Displays error
+> Displays error because first task on list is already done

 ## Undone

 `undone 1`

-> Undoes task at index
+> Marks the task at index 1 on task list as undone, doneflag changed accordingly

 ### Already undone

 `undone 1`<br>
 `undone 1`

-> Displays error
+> Displays error because task at index 1 is already not done

 ## Filepath